1ran-wang/CSC369-Notes/disk_file_systems.md

 - Directory
   + list of (name, inode) mappings
   - each directory entry: a file, directory, link, itself (.), oarent dir (..) etc

+### Links: Examples

+- Hard links
+  + Multiple file names (and directory entries) mapped to the same inode
+  + Reference count - only remove file when it reaches 0

+- Soft (Symbolic) links
+  + "Pointer" to a given file
+  + Contains the path

+### The content of a data block

+-